LihuaJulieZhu/CRISPRseekGUIDEseqBioc2020Workshop/README.md

 Julie.Zhu@umassmed.edu

-<br>Note: This workshop will be followed by [motif analysis with motifStack and dagLogo workshop](https://github.com/jianhong/Bioc2020workshop).
+<br>Note: The second part of the workshop will be [motif analysis with motifStack and dagLogo workshop](https://github.com/jianhong/Bioc2020workshop).

 <b>Workshop Description</b>